The work of ATC is supported by a Board of Trustees, all hailing from a range of backgrounds.

 David Massarella is a barrister in private practice.
 He specialises in employment and discrimination law, has appeared in many high-profile cases, is a co-author of two recent text books (on family rights and the Equality Act 2010) and a Trustee of Southwark Citizens Advice Bureaux.
 Before being called to the Bar in 1997, David worked as a director in theatre and opera, including work for the Royal Opera House, Glyndebourne and Salisbury Playhouse, where he was Associate Director.
 He trained at the Bristol Old Vic Theatre School and the Banff Centre in Canada and read Modern Languages at Magdalen College, Oxford.

 Michael Quine started out after university as the Law Society's first Statistician then saw the light and moved into arts (theatre mostly) management.
-For a dozen or so years he was chief exec (as the post is now called) of a succession of theatres, the last being York Theatre Royal, all of which he pulled back into financial security.
+For a dozen or so years he was chief exec of a succession of theatres, the last being York Theatre Royal, all of which he pulled back into financial security.
 He then went to City University London to teach and run postgraduate courses in arts & cultural policy and management.
 During over 20 years there he developed substantial international links encouraging student and academic staff mobility while also carrying out consultancy work – notably to secure the future of Jersey Opera House, and as co-director of the DCMS 2001 Cultural Industries Mapping Document.
-For its initial six years he was a Jury Member for the European Cultural Foundation's €10,000 Young Cultural Policy Researcher Award and still runs its annual Forum.
-He is a Board Member at the Queen's Theatre Hornchurch, and is also working to develop an audience for touring theatre in the Staffordshire Moorlands.
+For its initial six years he was a Jury Member for the European Cultural Foundation's €10,000 Young Cultural Policy Researcher Award.
+Now living to the south of the Peak District, he is working to develop an audience for touring theatre in the Staffordshire Moorlands.
 He is a regular visitor to the State Theatre Academy in St Petersburg.